AdobeDocs/campaign-classic.en/help/interaction/using/interaction-best-practices.md

 Because there is a field in the proposition table named @rank, the value in the workflow temp table will be copied.

-For more on storing additional fields in the proposition table, see the Adobe Campaign Classic documentation.
+For more on storing additional fields in the proposition table, see [Integrating an offer via a workflow](../../interaction/using/integrating-an-offer-via-a-workflow.md#storing-offer-rankings-and-weight).

 For outbound offers with Interaction, this is useful when several offers are selected and you want to record in which order they will be presented in an email.